Kotlin/anko/README.md

 The best way to submit a patch is to send us a [pull request](https://help.github.com/articles/about-pull-requests/).
 Before submitting the pull request, make sure all existing tests are passing, and add the new test if it is required.

-If you want to add the new functionality, please file the new *proposal* issue firstly to make sure that it is not in progress already.
+If you want to add new functionality, please file a new *proposal* issue first to make sure that it is not in progress already.
 If you have any questions, feel free to create a *question* issue.

 Instructions for building Anko are available in the [Wiki](https://github.com/Kotlin/anko/wiki/Building-Anko).